Giovita/spotify_album_api/README.md

 Make sure to have `pip` installed in local enviroment.
 It is recomended to create a new `virtual environment`.

+Uses **uvicorn** as to serve API, and fastAPI to create custom API.

+1. Clone repo `git clone git@github.com:Giovita/spotify_album_api.git`
-Run `pip install -r requirements.txt` to install dependencies, namely fastapi, uvicorn and python-dotenv.
+2. Install dependencies `pip install -r requirements.txt`

 # Authenticate App